The Pure Talalay Bliss Advantage

 The top layer of a mattress is the pressure relief layer.
 Relieving pressure points on the body is one of the most important roles of a mattress.
 With proper pressure relief and support, you are less likely to toss and turn, which allows you to stay in REM and deep sleep longer.

-The top layer in all of our mattresses is Talalay Latex, not foam.
-Talalay Latex is up to 33% more pressure-relieving than conventional poly foam and fiber cushioning materials because it is more supportive and does not fully compress.
+The top layer in all of our mattresses is Talalay, not foam.
+Talalay is up to 33% more pressure-relieving than conventional poly foam and fiber cushioning materials because it is more supportive and does not fully compress.

 The center layer of a mattress is the support layer.
 This is the layer important to your bodyʼs spinal alignment.
 Without proper support, your back, hips and shoulders can work their way out of alignment during the night and you may wake feeling stiff, achy and tired.